Pay your child support in cash without leaving your neighborhood.

 Mississippi’s Access and Visitation Program (MAV-P) is designed for noncustodial parents to have access to visit their children as specified in a court order or divorce decree.
-Assistance with voluntary agreements for visitation schedules is provided to parents who have a court order.
+Assistance with voluntary agreements for visitation schedules is provided to parents who have a child support case.

 The ultimate goal is to afford services that improve the quality of life for separated families by providing noncustodial parents opportunities to participate in their children’s growth and development.

 Other goals include:

 MEDIATION includes working with both parents to develop a peaceful resolution to visitation disputes.
 This process is a face-to-face interview and/or telephone sessions.

 PARENT EDUCATION is offered through parenting classes which address the basic needs of the child, money and stress management, child abuse, co-parenting and the concerns of the parents for their child’s well-being.

 DEVELOPMENT OF PARENTING PLANS includes the development of formal or informal parenting plans or parenting agreements through court-ordered mediation which increases non-custodial parenting time with children.

 Who is eligible?